practicalli/clojure/docs/clojure-cli/repl-startup.md

 ## Requiring namespaces

-By requiring a namespace in the `dev/user.clj` file, the code defined in that namespace will be loaded into the REPL once started.
+By requiring a namespace in the `dev/user.clj` file, the code defined in that namespace will be loaded into the REPL during startup.
 Functions `(defn)` and data `(def)` are immediately available.
+If a required namespace also requires namespace, they will also be loaded into the REPL during startup.

 Add a require expression to the namespace definition in `dev/user.clj`